zhish3n/zhish3n.github.io/_posts/2019-07-19-building-a-website-with-nodejs-express-and-pug.md

 ![static-init-website](/assets/img/building-a-website-with-nodejs-express-and-pug/static-init-website.png)

 And that's all there is to setting up a simple static website with Node.js, Express, and Pug!
-The section below has more information on building more complex static websites with Pug, but if you are already comfortable with this material, feel free to [check out my post](#) on how to add asynchronous dynamic functionality to our website using jQuery and Ajax.
+The section below has more information on building more complex static websites with Pug, but if you are already comfortable with this material, feel free to [check out my post](./adding-client-side-dynamic-functionality-to-nodejs-websites) on how to add client-side asynchronous dynamic functionality to our website using jQuery.

 #### Further Reading